Who killed Tim Egkan? $40K reward offered in mysterious murder of real estate developer

-A young entrepreneur filled with promise, passion and a zest for life is at the center of baffling mystery.
+A young entrepreneur filled with promise, passion and a zest for life is at the center of a baffling mystery.

 In Stockton, California, police continue to search for the killer who snuffed out the life of a beloved businessman whom many called a visionary.